-Name of Nature of Amounts Period to which Forum where

-Statute Dues under amount relates dispute is

-dispute (Rs.) pending

-Income Tax Income tax 631,070 Assessment Year

-Act, 1961 2015-16 AO

-Income Tax Income tax 474,620 Assessment Year

-Act, 1961 2021-22 CIT(A)
+Amounts under dispute (Rs.
+Mn) Period to which amount relates Forum where dispute is pending Income Tax Act, 1961 Income Tax 1 Assessment Year 2015-16 Assessing Officer Income Tax Act, 1961 Income Tax 1 Assessment Year 2021-22 CIT(A)

 - (viii) The Company has not surrendered or disclosed any transaction, previously unrecorded in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year.
-Accordingly, the requirement to report on clause 3(viii) of the Order is not applicable to the Company. - (ix) a) The Company has not defaulted in repayment of loans or other borrowings or in the payment of interest thereon to any lender.

-- b) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - c) The Company did not have any term loans outstanding during the year hence, the requirement to report on clause (ix)(c) of the Order is not applicable to the Company. - d) The Company did not raise any funds during the year hence, the requirement to report on clause (ix)(d) of the Order is not applicable to the Company. - e) On an overall examination of the financial statements of the Company, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiary. - f) The Company has not raised loans during the year on the pledge of securities held in its subsidiary Company.
-Hence, the requirement to report on clause (ix)(f) of the Order is not applicable to the Company. - (x) a) The Company has not raised any money during the year by way of initial public offer / further public offer (including debt instruments) hence, the requirement to report on clause 3(x)(a) of the Order is not applicable to the Company. - b) The Company has not made any preferential allotment or private placement of shares-/fully or partially or optionally convertible debentures during the year under audit and hence, the requirement to report on clause 3(x)(b) of the Order is not applicable to the Company. - (xi) a) No fraud by the Company or no fraud on the Company has been noticed or reported during the year. - b) During the year, no report under sub-section (12) of section 143 of the Companies Act, 2013 has been filed by secretarial auditor or by us in Form ADT 4 as prescribed under Rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government. - c) As represented to us by the management, there are no whistle blower complaints received by the Company during the year. - (xii) a) The Company is not a nidhi Company as per the provisions of the Companies Act, 2013.
-Therefore, the requirement to report on clause 3(xii)(a) of the Order is not applicable to the Company. - b) The Company is not a nidhi company as per the provisions of the Companies Act, 2013.
-Therefore, the requirement to report on clause 3(xii)(b) of the Order is not applicable to the Company. - c) The Company is not a nidhi company as per the provisions of the Companies Act, 2013.
-Therefore, the requirement to report on clause 3(xii)(c) of the Order is not applicable to the Company. - (xiii) Transactions with the related parties are in compliance with sections 188 of Companies Act, 2013 where applicable and the details have been disclosed in the notes to the financial statements, as required by the applicable accounting standards.
+Accordingly, the requirement to report on clause 3(viii) of the Order is not applicable to the Company. - (ix) (a) The Company did not have any outstanding loans or borrowings or interest thereon due to any lender during the year.
+Accordingly, the requirement to report on clause ix(a) of the Order is not applicable to the Company. - (b) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - (c) The Company did not have any term loans outstanding during the year hence, the requirement to report on clause (ix)((c) of the Order is not applicable to the Company. - (d) The Company did not raise any funds during the year hence, the requirement to report on clause (ix)((d) of the Order is not applicable to the Company. - (e) The Company does not have any subsidiary, associate or joint venture.
+Accordingly, the requirement to report on clause 3(ix)(e) of the Order is not applicable to the Company. - (f) The Company does not have any subsidiary, associate or joint venture.
+Accordingly, the requirement to report on Clause 3(ix)(f) of the Order is not applicable to the Company. - (x) (a) The Company has not raised any money during the year by way of initial public offer / further public offer (including debt instruments) hence, the requirement to report on clause 3(x)(a) of the Order is not applicable to the Company. - (b) The Company has not made any preferential allotment or private placement of shares /fully or partially or optionally convertible debentures during the year under audit and hence, the requirement to report on clause 3(x)(b) of the Order is not applicable to the Company. - (xi) (a) No material fraud by the Company or no material fraud on the Company has been noticed or reported during the year. - (b) During the year, no report under sub-section (12) of section 143 of the Companies Act, 2013 has been filed by secretarial auditor or by us in Form ADT 4 as prescribed under Rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government. - (c) As represented to us by the management, there are no whistle blower complaints received by the Company during the year. - (xii) (a) The Company is not a nidhi Company as per the provisions of the Companies Act, 2013.
+Therefore, the requirement to report on clause 3(xii)(a) to (c) of the Order are not applicable to the Company. - (xiii) Transactions with the related parties are in compliance with sections 188 of Companies Act, 2013 where applicable and the details have been disclosed in the notes to the financial statements, as required by the applicable accounting standards.
 The provisions of section 177 are not applicable to the Company and accordingly the requirements to report under clause 3(xiii) of the Order insofar as it relates to section 177 of the Act is not applicable to the Company.